MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/process-partitions-in-the-workspace-database-ssas-tabular.md

 [!INCLUDE[ssas-appliesto-sqlas-all-aas-pbip](../includes/ssas-appliesto-sqlas-all-aas-pbip.md)]

 Partitions divide a table into logical parts.
 Each partition can then be processed (Refreshed) independent of other partitions.
-The tasks in this topic describe how to process partitions in the model workspace database by using the **Process Partitions** dialog box in [!INCLUDE[ssBIDevStudioFull](../includes/ssbidevstudiofull-md.md)].
+The tasks in this article describe how to process partitions in the model workspace database by using the **Process Partitions** dialog box in Visaul Studio.

- After a model has been deployed to another Analysis Services instance, database administrators can create and manage partitions in the (deployed) model by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)], by script, or by using an IS package.
-For more information, see [Create and Manage Tabular Model Partitions](../../analysis-services/tabular-models/create-and-manage-tabular-model-partitions-ssas-tabular.md).
+After a model has been deployed, administrators can create and manage partitions in the (deployed) model by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)]or by script with TOM or TMSL.

-###  <a name="bkmk_create_new"></a> To process a partition
+## To process a partition

 1. In [!INCLUDE[ssBIDevStudio](../includes/ssbidevstudio-md.md)], click the **Model** menu, and then click **Process** (Refresh), and then click **Process Partitions**.

 2. In the **Mode** listbox, select one of the following process modes:

     |Mode|Description|
     |----------|-----------------|